quailyquaily/quaily-docs/docs/writer/quail-cli.md

 outline: deep
 ---

-# Quail CLI
+# Quaily CLI

-`quail-cli` is a command-line interface for interacting with [Quail](https://quaily.com), designed to simplify and automate operations such as user authentication, managing posts, and fetching user details.
+`quail-cli` is a command-line interface for interacting with [Quaily](https://quaily.com), designed to simplify and automate operations such as user authentication, managing posts, and fetching user details.

-Quail CLI interacts with the Quail API at `https://api.quaily.com`.
+Quaily CLI interacts with the Quaily API at `https://api.quaily.com`.

 ## Installation